Chart Color Schemes

 Unanderra - Mount Kembla has shown very soft population growth performance across periods assessed by AreaSearch

-Unanderra - Mount Kembla's population is approximately 15,551 as of August 2025.
-This figure represents an increase of 271 individuals, a 1.8% rise from the 2021 Census count of 15,280 people.
-The growth is inferred from the estimated resident population of 15,492 in June 2024 and an additional 125 validated new addresses since the Census date.
-This results in a population density of 618 persons per square kilometer, offering ample space per person with potential for further development.
-Overseas migration was the primary driver of recent population growth in the area.
+The current population of Unanderra - Mount Kembla is approximately 15,584 as of November 2025.
+This figure represents an increase from the 2021 Census count of 15,280 people, marking a rise of 304 individuals (a 2.0% change).
+This growth can be attributed to an estimated resident population of 15,525 in June 2024 and an additional 125 validated new addresses since the Census date.
+The resulting population density is around 619 persons per square kilometer.
+Overseas migration was the primary driver of this population increase during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections from 2022 using 2021 as the base year.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections from 2022 using the 2021 Census as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population projections indicate a decline overall, with an expected decrease of 232 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 25 to 34 age group, projected to expand by 296 people.
+By 2041, projections indicate a decline in overall population of 232 persons.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group which is projected to expand by 296 people.

 Frequently Asked Questions - Population